 Our highly skilled physiotherapists can prescribe tailored exercises and aquatic programs to increase physical activity and function without aggravating any coexisting problems.
 We also provide realistic advice to encourage self-management and build your confidence to make daily decisions to cope with your condition.

 We use our unique ‘phase-based rehab system’ to ensure all aspects of a full and lasting recovery are delivered.
-We will tailor a treatment plan to suit your needs, with you involved in the decision making to make certain that we address your biggest concerns.
+You will receive a tailored treatment plan to suit your needs, with you involved in the decision making to make certain that we address your biggest concerns.
 Our physios will use hands on therapy techniques to improve joint mobility and muscle flexibility.
 We will nearly always at each session provide home exercises of stretches and strength work so that you keep improving between sessions.
 Early treatment will be focused on reducing pain and swelling and regaining range of motion.
 The physiotherapist will then prescribe an exercise program to improve the strength and coordination of your arthritic joint, which are important for preventing re-aggravating your arthritis injury.
 Towards the end of the treatment program you will be given prevention strategies to keep the pain away.

 Why choose us for your arthritis joint pain?